Orch3strator/ctm-engineer-ce/README.md

 ✅ Inventory Management – Retrieve and review Control-M folders, workflows, and their dependencies.

-✅ Workflow Validation – Verify that required external connections (server, agents and centralized connection profiles) are operational.
+✅ Folder Inventory – Get a folder's **Managed File Transfer** job dependencies.

 ✅ Agent Availability Check – Ensure that Control-M agents executing the workflows are up and running.

-✅ Basic Monitoring – Track workflow execution and status.
+✅ Basic Monitoring – Track workflow dependencies and status.

-✅ Expert Mode – Provides deep monitoring, validating connections, agents, and workflow dependencies in a single execution.
+✅ Expert Mode – Provides deep monitoring, validating server, connections, agents, and workflow dependencies in a single execution.

 ### Use Case